“No,” Jude groaned, staring furiously at his email app. “No, no, noo!”

 Jude had equipped them with two tents, a larger four-man job he’d intended for himself and Dr. Jones and a smaller one to which their interloper was to be consigned; but as it turned out they’d got to the clearing and had only just erected the big tent by the time the skies opened up and steady, lukewarm rain came pelting down on them.
 Quickly stowing the rest of their gear inside, the three men found themselves conferencing outside it, the rain streaming down their well-defined torsos.

 “Maybe we shouldn’t go in the tent while we’re soaking wet,” Martin suggested.
 “If this is a summer storm it might not last long.”

 “It feels nice, too,” Gary added.
 Martin stole a sly look at Gary’s torso, his heavy pecs and rounded traps and delts covered in darting rivulets, and seemed half-tempted to say that it looked nice, too.

 Jude looked away, peeved.
 He was mulling the feasibility of getting the second, Gary-only tent erected despite the downpour when he frowned.
 Was that a stele or a stone marker of some kind, further in toward the center of the clearing?
-Decided to abandon Dr. Jones to his unconscious flirting he started toward the rough, square column, enjoying the string of the rain smacking hard against his bare skin as he moved through the open glade.
+Deciding to abandon Dr. Jones to his unconscious flirting, he started toward the rough, square column, enjoying the sting of the rain smacking hard against his bare skin as he moved through the open glade.